aroberge/reeborg-world-creation/just-the-path-please.md

    RUR.state.do_not_draw_info = True
    ```

-At the end, we reset the model number to the default value, `r.set_model(0)` so that we could show Reeborg reaching the final position.
+At the end, we reset the model number to the default value, `r.set_model("clasic")` so that we could show Reeborg reaching the final position.